ratibor78/srvstatus/README.md

 ```
   so you need to convert it back to string in Grafana.

-  Actualy the last Telegraf version accepts the string values in json format, but if you want
+  Actually the last Telegraf version accepts the string values in json format,
-  to use Grafana alerting you need some digits to put it on alert graphs.
+  but if you want to use Grafana alerting you still need numeric format to put it on alert graphs.

   Also script provide a service name and time recent service status in seconds,
-  so you can use it to build UP/DOWN time in Grafana dashboards.
+  so you can use it in Grafana dashboards.

 ## Installation